Zareef09/Zareef09/README.md

 ## 🚀 What I'm Up To

 * Exploring Machine Learning with scikit learn
-* Building a HR Dashboard with React, Next.js
+* Building an HR Dashboard with React, Next.js
 * Currently working at Sprectrum Software and COnsulting Ltd.

 Check out my Website: zareefyeasinzaman.com